albar965/littlenavmap-manual/en/MENUS.md

 Shows earth as a globe which is the most natural projection.
 Movement can stutter slightly when using the picture tile based online maps themes like _OpenStreetMap_ or _OpenTopoMap_.
 Use the `Simple`, `Plain` or `Atlas` map themes to prevent this.

 Online maps can appear slightly blurred when using this projection.
-This is a result from converting the image tiles to the spherical display.
+This is a result from converting the flat image tiles to the spherical display.

 ![Little Navmap Spherical projection and Simple Map Theme](../images/sphericalpolitical.jpg "Little Navmap Spherical projection and Simple Map Theme")